 'The latter glory of this house will be greater than the former,' says the LORD of hosts, 'and in this place I will give peace,' declares the LORD of hosts."Haggai 2:9(NASB)

-The book of Ezra gives the answer.
-The priests, Levites, tribal heads and older men, who had seen the grandeur of the former structure and remembered the majestic glory of Solomon's Temple WEPT, because the foundations of this second Temple were so much smaller.
+The book of Ezra gives the answers.
+The priests, Levites, tribal heads, and older men, who had seen the grandeur of the former structure and remembered the majestic glory of Solomon's Temple WEPT, because the foundations of this second Temple were so much smaller.
 It was to be a less ornate structure and less substantial than the one destroyed by Nebuchadnezzar, and many wept aloud.

-Even though the rebuilt Temple would be less magnificent that its earlier counterpart, God promised that the "final glory of the God's House" would eclipse its former glory, which must have seemed impossible to those lamenting elders.
-Not only was its glory to outstrip the former Temple but the Lord also promised to bring peace to the Temple court and the city of Jerusalem.
+Even though the rebuilt Temple would be less magnificent than its earlier counterpart, God promised that the 'final glory of the God's House' would eclipse its former glory, which must have seemed impossible to those lamenting elders.
+Not only was its glory to outstrip the former Temple, but the Lord also promised to bring peace to the Temple court and the city of Jerusalem.

-Today the members of Christ's body are a spiritual Temple, whom the Lord is using to forward His redemptive plans and purposes.
-We are reminded by Paul that our body is a temple of the Holy Spirit, Who is in us, which we have from God.
-The Church today is the Temple of God, made from living stone and the Spirit of God indwells our mortal bodies.
-We have this treasure in clay vessels, so that the exceeding greatness of the power may be of God, and not from ourselves.
+Today, the members of Christ's Body are a spiritual Temple whom the Lord is using to forward His redemptive plans and purposes.
+We are reminded by Paul that our body is a temple of the Holy Spirit Who is in us.
+The Church today is the Temple of God, made from living stone, and the Spirit of God indwells our mortal bodies.
+We have this treasure in clay vessels, so that the exceeding greatness of the power may be of God and not from ourselves.

-However, a day is coming when Christ will return in power and great glory and enter the future, Millennial Temple, when the latter glory of God's house will be greater than the former and there will peace on earth and goodwill to all men.
+However, a day is coming when Christ will return in power and great glory and enter the future, Millennial Temple, when the latter glory of God's house will be greater than the former, there will peace on earth, and goodwill to all men.

-Heavenly Father thank You that You are in control of history and that the day is coming when Christ will return to earth in power and great glory to set up His kingdom, rebuild His Temple in Jerusalem and bring peace and prosperity to all.
-Thank You that during this Church age, while Israel has been set aside, You are using the Church as a living Temple and have commissioned the Body of Christ to be Your ministers of reconciliation.
+Heavenly Father, thank You that You are in control of history and that the day is coming when Christ will return to earth in power and great glory to set up His kingdom, rebuild His Temple in Jerusalem, and bring peace and prosperity to all.
+Thank You that during this Church age, while Israel has been set aside for a season, You are using the Church as a living Temple and have commissioned the Body of Christ to be Your ministers of reconciliation.
 Thank You that Your plan of redemption continues to unfold, and that the day is coming when Christ will rule and reign in the Holy City of Jerusalem, and the earth will be filled with the glory of God as the waters cover the sea.
-Praise Your holy name, AMEN.
+Praise Your holy name!
+AMEN.